cryptotronix/hashlet/README.md

 If you pull this repo (i.e. a non-release), you will need the following dependencies:
 - autotools (i.e. automake, autconf, and libtool)
 - Flex and Bison
+- texinfo (for the documentation if you so desire)

 The run time dependencies are:
 - libgcrypt (Hashlet will compile without it, but you will lose features)